What is human language? How might it have evolved? (PDF)

 In summary, if Grice's maxims are usable by speakers and hearers, then we can expect a language to make use of many semantic functions whose inputs are not linguistic, but depend on information being available in the environment, in the listener's mind, or in some other source the listener has access to.
 The non-linguistic information used as input to the processes of production and interpretation may be different and the information gained from the communication, though intended by the speaker, may be partly unknown to the speaker.

 NOTE (added 19 Oct 2006)There is an interpretation of Grice's maxims that implies that the hearer uses problem solving or inference mechanisms to derive an interpretation of the original utterance that can always be expressed as another unambiguous utterance in the language.
 This is not implied by the position here.
 The ultimate interpretation of what was said is here assumed to be something that may intrinsically include features of the current context for which there need not be any unambiguous form of expression in the language being used.

 A paper (1993) on reference semantics by J.R.J Schirra (1992), which also refers to Grice's maxims, comes close to making some of the points about higher order functions: A Contribution to Reference Semantics of Spatial Prepositions: The Visualization Problem and its Solution in VITRA.
-But then he gets seduced by probability distributions, and takes the listener's task to be to determine which spatial (or visual) situation is 'typically' associated with the verbal description, instead of 'which spatial situation makes most sense in the context of the verbal utterance including the assumed communicative goals'.
+But the author is seduced by probability distributions, and wrongly takes the listener's task to be to determine which spatial (or visual) situation is 'typically' associated with the verbal description, instead of asking which spatial situation makes most sense in the context of the verbal utterance including the assumed communicative goals.

 But he does discuss ways in which other factors can affect the typicality distribution.
 Still it's an interesting paper.